EpicoStudio/dynamic-year-block/readme.txt

 = What is the recommended way to use it? =
 It is recommended to insert it in the footer template part of your block's theme, but it can be used anywhere in your content.

+Also, you will probably want to use it within a **Row** block to make it appear horizontally with other text elements, as demonstrated in the fourth screenshot above.

 = Will this plugin hinder my website loading performance? = Not at all, the plugin is quite simple.
 It does not add any CSS or Javascript on its own.
 If you want to style the text in any way, you will use the Block Editor's native features to do so.